codersforcauses/workshops/docs/2024-winter/introduction-to-docker.md

 ### Installing dependencies and building

 Now that we have our source code in the image, we need to install the dependencies.
 This is done with the `RUN` command.
+You can execute any supported command from the base image specified.
 Here, we run both `npm install` and `npm run build` in succession using `&&`.

 ```dockerfile
 FROM node:20-alpine